-The Research Institute, which received a $22.5 million grant from CDC in July 2020 to play a leading role in a number of COVID-19 studies across the U.S., tested 3,950 samples each week for 13 consecutive weeks from health care personnel, first responders and other frontline and essential workers from across the U.S. The study demonstrated in real world conditions the effectiveness of mRNA vaccines in both symptomatic and asymptomatic COVID-19.
+The Research Institute received a $22.5 million grant from CDC in July 2020 and an additional grant for nearly $20 million in June 2021 to play a leading role in a number of COVID-19 studies across the U.S. The Research Institute now tests about 6,000 samples a week, including about 4,000 samples from health care personnel, first responders and other frontline and essential workers from across the U.S. These studies demonstrated in real world conditions the effectiveness of mRNA vaccines in both symptomatic and asymptomatic COVID-19 infections.

-The Research Institute's role in the study was testing the specimens, which came from participants who self-swabbed and mailed them to Marshfield.
+The Research Institute's role in these studies was testing the specimens, which came from participants who self-swabbed and mailed them to Marshfield.
 Some of the participants expressed their appreciation for the study by including personal notes and drawings for the researchers.
-Meece, Ivacic and Stefanski also assisted by helping analyze the results and write the report.

-The vaccine effectiveness study is an interim analysis and will continue to be updated, much like annual national influenza vaccine studies in which the Research Institute participates.
-Future updates may address the effectiveness of newer COVID-19 vaccines, including single dose vaccines, and the protection against infection with SARS-CoV-2 variants as those inevitably arise.
+The vaccine effectiveness studies will continue to be updated, much like annual national influenza vaccine studies in which the Research Institute participates.
+Future updates may address the effectiveness of newer COVID-19 vaccines, including single dose vaccines, effectiveness of booster vaccines, and the protection against infection with other SARS-CoV-2 variants as those inevitably arise.

 “Marshfield Clinic Research Institute has proven throughout its long history to be a leader in emerging science and disease studies through its work with genomic sequencing, influenza vaccine effectiveness and now COVID-19," said Dr. Susan Turney, Health System CEO.
 “Our physician researchers and scientists are dedicated to helping end this pandemic for the people in rural Wisconsin and across the globe."

-The vaccine effectiveness study results are encouraging, but the pandemic continues as the vaccine supply is still limited and variants spread.
+These vaccine effectiveness study results are encouraging, but the pandemic continues as variants spread.

-“Throughout history, we've seen vaccinations help eradicate diseases like polio and measles," Meece said.
+“Throughout history, we've seen vaccinations help minimize diseases like polio and measles," Meece said.
 “The COVID-19 vaccines went through thorough and rigorous trials and were determined to be effective and safe.
-We strongly encourage everyone to get the vaccination once they are eligible under state of Wisconsin criteria."
+We strongly encourage everyone eligible to get the vaccine."